 Other trips include a condensed walk of Hadrian’s wall in the north of England, to canoeing along the South-West’s Jurassic Coat, and even a trek along parts of the Isle of Wight.

-What many on-trend millennials (and younger) might not know about Fjällräven is that it started life as an outdoor clothing and equipment company before it became a quasi-fashion brand.
+What many on-trend millennials (and younger) might not know about Fj?llr?ven is that it started life as an outdoor clothing and equipment company before it became a quasi-fashion brand.

 Over the last decade, its now iconic Kanken backpack has become the staple item of every stubble trimmed hipster, and owl-rimmed hipsteress.
 So what’s the story here between this mega brand and Vespucci Adventures?

-“Their UK MD, Ralph White, found out about us, and he thought that both our brands held very similar values.
-That’s why they wanted to become the sponsors of our impulse adventures” says Middleton.
+“Their UK MD, Ralph White found out about us, and he thought that both our brands held very similar values,” says Middleton.

-“At Fjallraven we’re passionate about inspiring more people to get out and enjoy nature.
+?We re passionate about people enjoying nature.
 What the team at Vespucci Adventures is doing offers a fantastic fit with our approach.”
 Ralph White, Fjallraven

 “They gave us a cash injection during our first year of operation, and it seems that they’re happy with the relationship as they’ve renewed the funding for next year too,” Middleton continues.